 - Nonprofit professionals seeking to advance their careers;

 - Other professionals preparing to transition into the nonprofit sector as part of a career change;

 - Graduate students seeking to add a nonprofit focus to their other graduate studies; or

 - Recent college graduates just beginning their nonprofit careers.

 To accommodate working professionals, classes meet one night weekly during the fall or spring semesters or twice weekly during the summer.
-The Master of Science in Nonprofit Management and Leadership is a 39-credit program which may be completed in two years of full-time study or three years of part-time study.
-In addition to the academic coursework, students may gain important experience in supervised field work and applied research.
+The Master of Science in Nonprofit Management and Leadership is a 39-credit program that may be completed in two years of full-time study or three years of part-time study.
+In addition to academic coursework, students may gain important experience in supervised fieldwork and applied research.